-Is it possible to predict certain types of mental illness in adults from childhood behaviour?
+Is it possible to predict certain types of mental illness in adults from childhood behavior?

-Are there signs in childhood that can indicate what types of mental illness an adult will be predisposed to?
+Are there signs in childhood that can indicate what types of mental illness an adult will be predisposed?
 Experts think there are.

-So what types of mental illness are we talking about?
+So what forms of mental illness are we talking about?

-Depression in adults has been linked to neurotic behaviour, emotional instability and dysfunctional circumstances in childhood.
-In a UK study, it was shown that out of 965 children with these characteristics, 29% had had suicidal thoughts by the age of 21 and 8% had attempted suicide.
+Depression in adults has been linked to neurotic behavior, emotional instability, and dysfunctional circumstances in childhood.
+In a UK study, it was shown that out of 965 children with these characteristics, 29% had suicidal thoughts by the age of 21 and 8% attempted suicide.

 Another factor that related to depression in later life is the concept of ‘locus of control’.
 This is a character trait whereby a person believes they influence circumstances with their own actions.
 Those children who had high levels of locus of control were less likely to become obese, poor, and rated themselves as having low psychological distress.

 Anxiety and panic disorders are other mental illness types that can be predicted from childhood behavior.
 Children suffering from separation anxiety disorder (SAD) have been shown to have a stronger risk factor for anxiety and panic disorders in adulthood.

 SAD is a child’s anxious state when separated from their main caregiver.
 Children with SAD worry about being left alone and fear for the safety of their caregiver.
 In one study, this risk factor was at 78.6% for developing anxiety, panic disorders, and other mental illness signs.